 Debts, which are due to traders (debtors) because of credit sale and will not be realized at all, are called bad debts.
 This is considered a loss of the business and therefore debited to the profit and loss account.

 Bailment refers to the delivery of goods or property by one to another for some purpose and when the purpose is accomplished; the goods will be returned or disposed of according to the direction of the person delivering them.

 It is the difference- in money value between exports and imports of a’ country.
 This balance is regarded as favorable when the value of exported goods exceeds that of imported goods.
 It is unfavorable when the value of exported goods exceeds that of imported goods.
 It is unfavorable when the value of imported goods is more than that of the exported goods.

 It is a statement of accounts showing assets and liabilities of a trading concern.
 Normally it is prepared at the end of a year.

-A bank draft is a form 01 cheque or a bill of exchanged drawn by one bank upon another directing to pay a certain sum of money.
-Any person can buy a draft from his bank payable at required places.
+A bank draft is a form 01 cheque or a bill of exchange drawn by one bank upon another directing to pay a certain sum of money.
+Any person can buy a draft from his bank payable at the required places.
 This is a convenient means of remitting money.